 The City of SeaTac's Code Compliance Team is dedicated to enhancing the quality of life for the citizens of SeaTac by providing effective public service in the enforcement of Building, Business License, Nuisance and Zoning Codes.
-We are committed to working with both citizen's and businesses in a professional and effective manner to protects the values and aesthetics of properties and neighborhoods.
+We are committed to working with both residents and businesses in a professional and effective manner to protect the values and aesthetics of properties and neighborhoods.

 What is Code Compliance?